 Tried visiting the Space Museum which was closed cause it was under renovation.
 That left the Science Museum to visit which was a short 20 min walk away from the Tsim Sha pier.
 The museum was fairly cheap at HK$30 which included the exhibitions.

 Gardens of Stars

 With it been a temporary set up, it still have the hand imprints of some celebrities and has the statue of Bruce Lee

-The lights show (Symphony of Lights)
+The Lights Show (Symphony of Lights)

-A nightly multimedia show that combines coloured lights, laser beams, music, and collaboration with 44 waterfront buildings on both Hong Kong and Kowloon.
+A nightly multimedia show that combines coloured lights, laser beams, music, and collaboration with 44 waterfront buildings on both Hong Kong and Kowloon

-The skyline at night
+The Skyline at Night

 The Hong kong skyline at night, is a sight to see.
 And is a must see.